-- → The NSPCC visits the school and provides information on a range of child protection issues through Assemblies, talks, role-plays, puppet shows and resources. - ♣ Visits from the PSNI. - Action Cancer deliver puppet shows, assemblies and workshops based on healthy lifestyles. - Primary 5 pupils take part in the Northern Ireland Fire and Rescue Service talks on Fire Safety. - 🖊 Farm Safety Talks.

-- Key Stage Two pupils complete Farm Safety activities. - ♣ A local Pharmacist gives an annual talk about the dangers of the misuse of medicines to Key Stage Two pupils. - ♣ Activities and lessons to promote Kids' Mental Health Week. - ♣ Year 7 participate in the Cycling Proficiency Programme. - ♣ Year 7 pupils complete a Heart Start Programme.
+- ♣ The NSPCC visits the school and provides information on a range of child protection issues through assemblies, talks, role-plays, puppet shows and resources. - Visits from the PSNI. - Action Cancer deliver puppet shows, assemblies and workshops based on healthy lifestyles. - Primary 5 pupils take part in the Northern Ireland Fire and Rescue Service talks on Fire Safety. - 4 Farm Safety Talks. - Neuronimo. - Mindfulness sessions. - Foundation Stage And Key Stage One pupils participate in the Little Healthy Me Programme. - ♣ Key Stage Two pupils participate in the Healthy Me Programme. - 🖶 Key Stage Two pupils complete Farm Safety activities. - A local Pharmacist gives an annual talk about the dangers of the misuse of medicines to Key Stage Two pupils. - Activities and lessons to promote Kids' Mental Health Week. - ♣ Year 7 participate in the Cycling Proficiency Programme. - 4 Year 7 pupils complete a Heart Start Programme. - Transition activities at various stages.